tasharen/ngui/Assets/NGUI/ReadMe.txt

 -----------------
  Version History
 -----------------

+1.85:
+- NEW: Added Example 12: Better Scroll View.
+- NEW: Added a script that can be used to efficiently drag the contents of the panel: UIDragPanelContents.
+- NEW: Added a function replacement for SetActiveRecursively (NGUITools.SetActive), since the former has rare odd issues.

 1.84:
 - FIX: Changed the way the font data is stored, resulting in potentially better loading performance on mobile devices.